Tranzakt/Visual-Laravel/ROADMAP.md

 however this is definitely best left to this phase because by this point a large proportion of the required components will be known from the Livewire versions already implemented.

+Of the technologies in the above list,
+Ant Design stands out because it has a cross technology graphics framework AntV which would likely be useful in the development back-end to create e.g. an interactive Schema Diagram.